mxagar/tool_guides/c++/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 A traversal consists in visiting all the nodes of the tree and accessing their values.
 It is different to a search: the search does not have to visit all nodes, just the necessary ones until the sought one is found.
 A tree traversal can be done in many ways, depending what we'd like to prioritize.
-In general, we want to have dofferent ways in which the data in the nodes is accessed, aka shouted.
+In general, we want to have different ways in which the data in the nodes is accessed, aka. shouted.

 Summary of basic traversals for BTs:
 - `preOrder`: depth first, shouting/displaying current node first, then the children